-Finance in Practice Ethical Disput
+Finance in Practice Ethical Disputes in Fin

+Short-Selling

-Short-Selling Investors who take short positions are betting that securities will fail in price.
-Usually they do this by borrowing the security, selling it for cash, and then waiting in the hope that they will be able to buy it back cheaply."
-In 2007, hedge fund manager John Paulson took a huge short position in mortgage-backed securities.
-The bet paid off, and that year Paulson's trade made a profit of \$1 billion for his fund.+ made a profit of \$1 billion for his fund."
+Investors who take short positions are betting that securities will fall in price.
+Usually they do this by borrowing the security, selling it for cash, and then waiting in the hope that they will be able to buy it back cheaply.
+'In 2007, hedge fund manager John Paulson took a huge short position in mortagae-backed securities.
+The bet paid off, and that year Paulson's trade made a profit of \$1 billion for his fund.'
+Was Paulson's trade unefaid?
+Some believe not only that he was profiting from the missery that resulted from the crash in mortane-backed securities but that his short trades

 Was Paulson's trade unethical?
-Some believe not only that he was profiting from the misery that resulted from the crash in mortgage-backed securities, but that his short trades accentuated the collapse.
-It is certainly true that shortsellers have never been popular.
-For example, following the crash of 1929, one commentator compared short-selling to the ghoul-ibhase of "creatures who, at all orget aethrouses and frase ishness of "creatures who, at all great earthquakes and fires, to rob broken homes and injured and dead

-But sometimes raids can enhance shareholder value.
-For But sometimes raids can enhance shareholder value.
-For example, in 2012 and 2013, Relational Investors teamed up with the California State Teachers' Retirement System (CSTRS, a pension fund) to try to force Timken Co. to split into two separate companies, one for its steel business and one for its industrial bearings business.
+Some believe not only that he was profiling from the missery that resulted from the crash in mortgage-backed securities, but that his short trades accentuated the collapse.
+It is certainly true that short-sellers have never been popular.
+For example, following the crash of 1929, one commentator compared short-selling to the ghoulishness of "creatures who, at all great earthquakes and fres, spring up to rob broken homes and injured and dead But sometimes raids can enhance shareholder value.
+For example, in 2012 and 2013.
+Relational Investors teamed up with the California State Teachers' Retirement System (CSTRS, a pension fund) to try to force Timken Co. to spill into two separate companies, one for its steel business and one for its industrial bearings business.
 Relational and CSTRS believed that Timken's combination of unrelated businesses was unfocused and inefficient.
-Timken management responded that breakup would "deprive our shareholders of long-run valuebreakup would "deprive our shareholders of long-run value-all in an attempt to create illusory short-term gains through financial engineering."
+Timken management responded that breakup would "deprive our shareholders of long-run valueall in an attempt to create illusory short-term gains through financial engineering".
 But Timken's stock price rose at the prospect of a breakup, and a nonbinding shareholder vote on Relational's proposal attracted a 53% majority.
-Finally in 2014 Timken spun off its steel business in a new corporation, Timken Steel.
+Finally, in 2014 Timken spun off its steel business in a new corporation, Timken Steel

-How do you waw the ethical-line in such examples?
-Was d or
+How do you draw the ethical line in such examples?
+Was